- Open Source

 Portainer lets you:

 By default, when you first create a Kubernetes cluster, it is not configured with any centralized identity and access management; you are provided only with the built-in cluster-admin service account, which is authenticated by secure token (kubeconfig file).
-If you want to add additional users (which you will) you either need to create service accounts per user, with each user being provided with a secure access token or, you need to install and configure an external authentication plug-in.
+If you want to add additional users, with various levels of access (which you will), things get a little more complicated.

-Creating user accounts manually is a problem for organizations operating at any kind of scale where there are more than perhaps 2 or 3 users needing access, and especially if you are running more than one cluster.
+Creating user accounts manually is a problem for organizations operating at any kind of scale where there are more than perhaps 2 or 3 users needing access, especially in a multi-cluster environment.

-Although it’s possible for an admin to set up external authentication and RBAC inside Kubernetes using the CLI, it requires specialist knowledge.
-Portainer is a Kubernetes operating platform that makes the process of managing the authentication of users, and centrally maintaining fine grained access control simple, quick and easy.
+Although it’s possible for an admin to set up external authentication and RBAC for Kubernetes using the CLI, it requires specialist knowledge.
+Portainer is a Kubernetes management platform that makes the process of managing the authentication of users, and Kubernetes RBAC management, quick and easy.

 Portainer recognizes a range of roles from Super Admins right through to Read Only.
 The capabilities of each role are tightly governed, providing users with access to different features within Portainer eg, the ability to deploy a container using the GUI, but not to change the resources allocated to a particular cluster.

 Once you’ve got your app up and running, Portainer will let you:

 To get started, all you need to do is install Portainer in your environment, which is a simple process if you follow these instructions.
 Once you’ve got Portainer up and running and your app up and running the process of setting the rules is straightforward.